muzkr/uv-k5-firmware-custom/README.md

 :white_check_mark: This project is a port of (and will continue to be so), but independent of, F4HWN

-All credits go to @Armel, all blame is mine.
-Any questions/suggestions/criticisms may be raised here; Armel is under no obligation to address them.
+All credits go to F4HWN, all blame is mine.
+Any questions/suggestions/criticisms may be raised here; The owner or maintainers of F4HWN are under no obligation to address them.

 :white_check_mark: Quality contributions are welcome